Signature SDEs from an affine and polynomial perspective: Signature SDEs and their signature process

-We here do not deal with the question of existence and uniqueness of solutions to this equations but simply suppose that $X$ exists and solves \eqref{eq:SigSDE} in an appropriate sense on an appropriate state space $S$ .
+We do not treat here the question of existence and uniqueness of solutions to these equations in full generality but rather suppose that $X$ exists and solves \eqref{eq:SigSDE} in an appropriate sense on an appropriate state space $S$. {However, in the important case addressed in Proposition~\ref{prop:existence}, global existence and uniqueness can be established by relying on classical results.